Endemol for Five, 5 August 2002 to 8 March 2007 (approx 1200 programmes)

 The show was taken off air in March 2007 when Five discovered that Cheetah TV had used fake names as "winners" of a viewer puzzle, and that a staff member had posed on air as a winner.
 This deception occurred when the producers were unable to find anyone with the correct answer in the list of callers after lines had closed.
 Ofcom later fined Five a record £300,000 for offences in January to March 2007.

 Based on a phone-in format repeated in many other countries.

 Brainteaser reached its 1000th edition on 4 September 2006.

-Originally filmed in Oxford, but moved out in 2004 (as with sister show Memory Bank), initially to ITV1 West Studios in Bristol and then to a disused warehouse complex at Paintworks, literally just down the road from ITV1 West, creating Endemol West studios.
+Originally filmed in Oxford, but moved out in 2004 (as with sister show Memory Bank), initially to ITV1 West Studios in Bristol and then to a disused warehouse complex at Paintworks, literally just down the road from ITV1 West where Deal or No Deal is also filmed, creating Endemol West studios.

 Ofcom adjudication into the programme (PDF file)